MrYsLab/pymata4/docs/concurrency.md

 ## The Command Thread

 Whenever your application makes an API method call, it is interacting directly with the *Command Thread*.
-The API calls fall into two major categories, synchronous or blocking calls and asynchronous or non-blocking calls.
+API calls may be though of as synchronous (blocking) or asynchronous (non-blocking) calls.

 ### Synchronous API Method Calls
 The synchronous API methods may be placed into two categories.
 Calls that poll